 The science behind the hydrogen economy has been around for many years, but only now are the necessary real-world factors coming together to support its implementation.
 Is this the right time to start building a hydrogen economy?

-This webcast looks at the positives that remain for the UKCS even during the depressed price environment, but also examine the risks it poses for the MER strategy.
-We will ask what happens to assets that have changed hands in recent years and how the M&A landscape looks for the future.
+This webcast looked at the positives that remain for the UKCS even during the depressed price environment but also examines the risks it poses for the MER strategy.
+We asked what happens to assets that have changed hands in recent years and how the M&A landscape looks for the future.

 The OFSE sector is under severe pressure globally - given sharply lower oil prices, c.30pc capex cuts across the industry and continuously declining rig counts - and the challenges are particularly acute in the US shale oil sector.
 How should participants respond and how will the industry evolve?

-The second webcast of the 'PE Live' series, in association with Shearman & Sterling will cover:
+The second webcast of the 'PE Live' series, in association with Shearman & Sterling presented:

 - The prospects for and challenges of M&A in the current swiftly evolving market

 - The way forward for M&A as the post-coronavirus picture becomes clearer